TrashUwU/PokeAssistant/README.md

 ### How do I update the code?
 Updating is optional.
 If the bot asks you to update, that means it's a push-over (not optional) you need to update the code or the bot will not work.
 For updating, copy this [code](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js).
 Go to https://replit.com/repls and click your PokéAssistant REPL.
 After the editor has loaded, select all codes and press backspace to clear everything from the file.
 Now paste the copied code.
 Now delete `json.sqlite`(**Mobile**: Click `files` button and click `•••` beside `json.sqlite`), now press Run/Play Button.
 Make sure Run/Play button now looks like a square.
 (Not a triangle)

+## Troubleshooting
+### Bot is not coming offline, no web tab
+Make sure Secrets in Environment Variables are correct!
+The Key `CHANNEL` must be Uppercase.
+Ex. `CHANNEL`.
+### Bot is not coming online, web says `I am alive`
+Make sure the Bot Token provided in Environment Variables is correct.
+Enivronment Variables Key name must be Uppercase.
+Ex. `TOKEN`.
+### Bot is stuck at `Predicting Pokémon...`
+Restart your REPL.
+Press stop button in the REPL (Run button becomes stop button if REPL is running).
+Now Press Run.
+### Bot works perfectly but goes offline if REPL tab from browser is closed
+Read/Watch the Uptimerobot Part of Guide Carefully.

 ## Made by TrashUwU#8019